RiadOliveira/Tradelous-desktop/README.md

 <h1 align="center">Tradelous Desktop</h1>

 <p align="center">
-  Tradelous is an application developed as a personal project, primarily for honing skills in stock and sales management.
+  Tradelous is an application developed as a personal project.
 It provides a practical platform designed to facilitate the control of products and sales for various businesses.
 </p>

 ![image](https://user-images.githubusercontent.com/69125013/147826010-25e9ef50-474a-49a8-b486-3ead4bed8105.png)